ROCm/hipBLASLt/clients/benchmarks/README.md

 --api_method <value>       Use extension API. c: C style API. mix: declaration with C hipblasLtMatmul Layout/Desc but set, initialize, and run the problem with C++ extension API. cpp: Using C++ extension API only.
 Options: c, mix, cpp.
 (Default value is: c)
 --print_kernel_info        Print solution, kernel name and solution index.
 --rotating <value>         Use rotating memory blocks for each iteration, size in MB.
 (Default value is: 0)
+--use_gpu_timer            Use hipEventElapsedTime to profile elapsed time.
+(Default value is: false)
 --splitk <value>           [Tuning parameter] Set split K for a solution, 0 is use solution's default value.
 (Only support GEMM + api_method mix or cpp)
 --help |-h                 produces this help message --version <value>          Prints the version number